ChrisDuffley/stationPlaylist/readme.md

 ## End of track alarm ##

 Five seconds before the current track ends, NVDA will play a short beep to indicate that the track is about to end.
 This works anywhere (even within SPL Studio window).
-Press Control+NVDA+2 to configure this between 1 and 9 seconds.
+Press Control+NVDA+2 to configure this between 1 and 59 seconds.

 ## Changes for 2.0-dev

 * Added more SPL Assistant commands such as cart edit mode status.
+* Extended the end of track alarm range to 59 seconds.

-## Changes for 1.2-dev
+## Changes for 1.2

 * When Station Playlist 4.x is installed on certain Windows 8/8.1 computers, it is again possible to hear elapsed and remaining times for a track.
+* Updated translations.

 ## Changes for 1.1